s7Thiago/filmes_app/README.md

 # Mined Field

-A movie sugestion app to made with Flutter Framework.
+A movie sugestion app made with Flutter Framework using TMDB API.

 ## Project Status